Portland mayor tear gassed after speaking with protesters on presence of federal agents - KTVZ

 “It stings.
 It’s hard to breathe.
 I can tell you with 100% honesty I saw nothing that provoked this response,” Wheeler said to the Times camera.
 “I’m not afraid but I am pissed off.”

-The video appeared to come after Wheeler joined crowds to listen to protesters and answer their questions after violent clashes between demonstrators and federal forces.
+The video appeared to come after Wheeler joined crowds to listen to protesters and answer their questions in response to violent clashes between demonstrators and federal forces, whose camouflage, troop-like uniforms and aggressive tactics have exacerbated the protests.

-Wheeler addressed the presence of federal officers in his city who have been deployed by the Trump administration and are heavily opposed by local leaders across the state and nation.
-The President said the effort was to protect federal property, but protesters say the action itself has fueled the public’s outrage.
-Demonstrations in the city, many of which have been peaceful, have been ongoing for more than 50 days.
+At just after 12:30 a.m., Portland Police declared a riot due to the “violent conduct of the large group” and told the group to leave.
+Most refused, police said, and over the next several hours, Molotov cocktails were thrown at the federal building along with hundreds of projectiles.
+At least one assault was reported, police said.

+The group slowly dissipated over the next few hours, police said.
+Portland Police said they made no arrests.

-The mayor’s comments come after the state’s US Attorney called for an investigation into why some protesters were taken by federal agents without badges and put into unmarked vehicles.
+The mayor’s comments came after the state’s US Attorney called for an investigation into why some protesters were taken by federal agents without badges and put into unmarked vehicles.

 “I’ve been violated repeatedly, I’ve been shot with tear gas and munition, my body is bruised and swollen,” one protester who identified themselves as a high school administrator told the mayor.
 “I want to know what you’re going to do, to commit to me — as an educator committed to my community to make sure that my First Amendment right is upheld?”